 Awards Ceremony and Winners

-An awards ceremony is typically held on the last Sunday in May and is open to all award winners and their families.
+An awards ceremony is typically held in late May or early June and is open to all award winners and their families.
 Details on this event are emailed to winners in early May.

 A list of previous winners can be found here here